askari0102/Final_Task-DevOps26-MuwahidunAsykari/6 - CI CD/README.md

 <img width="1661" height="838" alt="image" src="https://github.com/user-attachments/assets/3653a0ef-d799-40b8-b1ef-250f1a339625" />

 **4. Pipeline Execution**
 This pipeline works differently based on the branch.
-The Staging branch is deployed directly to the server using SSH and Docker Compose.
-Meanwhile, the Production branch is set up for GitOps (FluxCD) using Kubernetes manifests.
+The staging branch is deployed directly to the server using SSH and Docker Compose.
+Meanwhile, the production branch is set up for GitOps (FluxCD) using Kubernetes manifests.

 * Create a `.git-ci.yml` on both branches.
-Commit and push on `Staging` branch.
+Commit and push to `staging` branch.
 ```
 stages:
   - test